-Facts About Organ and Tissue Donation
+Facts About Organ, Eye, and Tissue Donation

-Signing-up to become an organ donor is simple.
+Signing up to become an organ donor is simple.

 If you’re not sure about your faith’s position, ask your religious advisor or see the Religious Beliefs page.

-Every one, from newborns to senior citizens age 85 and older, should consider themselves a potential donor.
+Everyone of all ages should consider themselves a potential donor.
 Your medical condition at the time of your death will determine which organs and tissues can be donated.

-Organ and tissue donors can have open-casket funerals.
+Donors can have open-casket funerals.

-Black and Hispanic donors are needed, especially for kidney transplants.
+Multicultural donors are needed, especially for kidney transplants.

 More than half of the people on the waiting list for kidney transplants in the United States are ethnic minorities.
-Medical professionals use tissue matching to place organs and that match is often closest when the recipient and donor are from the same race.
+Medical professionals use tissue matching to place organs and that match is sometimes closest when the recipient and donor are from the same race.

 There is no cost to the donor’s family or estate for donation.

 The donor family pays only for lifesaving hospital care before death and for funeral expenses.
 All costs associated with donation are billed to LifeShare Carolinas.